 MWA’s 504 team will be responsible for Section 504 identification, evaluation, placement, and periodic re-evaluations.
 Team decisions will be made by consensus.
 MWA's 504 Coordinator or approved designee must provide the parent/guardian with notice of MWA’s proposals or refusals, or both, regarding their child’s educational program, and a copy of WCCUSD’s Notice of Procedural Safeguards and Parents’ Rights.
 Evaluation and initial placement are subject to the parent/guardian’s consent.

 Students covered under Section 504 will be educated in the regular education setting and be with their non-disabled peers to the maximum extent possible.
-Within this setting they will receive all assistive devices, accommodations, and services necessary in order to meet their educational needs, as outlined in their 504 plan.
+Within this setting they will receive all assistive devices, accommodations, and services necessary in order to meet their educational needs, as outlined in their 504 Plan.
 MWA's 504 Coordinator or approved designee will coordinate the review and implementation of the student’s 504 Plan.

 MWA’s 504 Coordinator or approved designee will ensure that the 504 Plan is made available to all staff who work with the student.
 A copy of the 504 Plan will also be provided to the parent/guardian and placed in the student’s records within five (5) school days after the 504 meeting.
 The plan will be reviewed at least annually or sooner if requested.
 The student will be re-evaluated not less than every three (3) years to determine his/her continued eligibility and, if eligible, their need for accommodations and/or related aids or services.